A Game of Thrones-Chapter 35

 Ned’s business at Chataya's brothel was to meet the prostitute with Robert’s bastard daughter named Barra.
 The child resembled Robert, and the girl was proud to show him that the baby had the king’s nose and hair.
 Ned still remembers that Robert’s firstborn had the same hair.
 The girl asked him to tell Robert how beautiful their daughter is, that she has not been with anyone else, and that she is waiting for him.
 Eddard vowed that she and the child would be well cared for.
 As he rides, Ned reflects that he is cursed to always keep his promises, while Robert can swear undying love and forget it by the morning.

 Ned thinks about Jon Snow and wonders why the gods give men such lust only to frown on bastards.
 Ned then asks Littlefinger about Robert’s bastards.
 Littlefinger says he does not know exactly how many there are.
 He goes on to speak in detail about Robert’s acknowledged bastard Edric Storm, the son of a cousin to the king’s sister-in-law.
 Littlefinger also speaks of a rumored pair of twins of a serving maid at Casterly Rock which Cersei had killed.
-Ned is surprised that Robert would have stood by and let such a thing happen, but then recalls that Robert seems to have grown adept at shutting his eyes.
+Ned is surprised that Robert would stand by and let such a thing happen, but then recalls that Robert seems to have grown adept at shutting his eyes.

 Suddenly they are surrounded by at least 20 Lannister guardsmen.
 Jaime Lannister rides up and declares that he is looking for his brother who apparently had some trouble on the road.
 Ned tells him that Catelyn took Tyrion prisoner to answer for his crimes.
 This causes Littlefinger to groan in dismay and Jaime to move forward and draw his sword.
 Jaime demands that Ned show his steel, declaring that he will butcher Ned but prefers it if Ned will fight back.
-Jaime then turns to Littlefinger and suggests he leave if he does not want blood on his expensive clothes.
+Jaime then suggests Littlefinger leave if he does not want blood on his expensive clothes.
 Littlefinger needs no urging, but assures Ned that he will bring the City Watch.

 The three Stark guardsmen have drawn their swords but it is three against twenty, so Ned reminds Jaime that if he dies, Catelyn will kill Tyrion.
 Jaime doesn’t believe him but is unwilling to chance it, so he tells his men not to harm Ned.
 Yet Jaime refuses to leave Ned entirely unchastened so he orders Ned’s guardsmen killed.
-Ned and his men are quickly overwhelmed and Heward and Wyl are quickly cut down.
+Ned and his men are quickly overwhelmed and Heward and Wyl are cut down.
 Jory manages to break free, but returns almost immediately and is killed.
 In the confusion, Ned’s horse slips and falls and Ned is blinded by the pain of his leg breaking.

 When he opens his eyes again, Ned drags himself through the mud.
-When Littlefinger and the Gold Cloaks finally arrive they find him cradling Jory’s dead body.
+When Littlefinger and the gold cloaks finally arrive they find him cradling Jory’s dead body.
 He is returned in horrid pain to the Tower of the Hand, where Grand Maester Pycelle attends to his injury.